 - Is it necessary to be located in a single place?

 If your goal is to perform a project that requires input from marketing, design and customer support depts, choose a cross-functional team.

-If you are going to outsource designers, an agency or people to work remotely, then the only logical way is opting for a mixture of virtual and contract team.
+If you are going to outsource designers, an agency, or people to work remotely, then the only logical way is to opt for a mixture of virtual and contract team.

 What kind of team do you have?
 Could you share the strong and weak sides of your specific team?
 Feel free to comment!